DrEmpiricism/Optimize-Offline/README.md

 In earlier versions of Optimize-Offline, a specific registry key was appended to allow for elevated control over the defaultuser0 account which allowed for its manual removal, as well as a SetupComplete.cmd script code that automatically removed it.
 However, with the newer builds (17134+), this is no longer required and simply rebooting the newly installed OS will automatically remove the defaultuser0 account from the 'Users' directory without having to manually remove it.

-## Optimize-Offline Best Practices ##

-- Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
-- If maintaining fully updated OEM images, it's best to integrate offline updates into the image BEFORE running Optimize-Offline.
-- Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
-- Optimize-Offline requires PowerShell version 5.0 and a 64-bit environment.
-- Read the ReadMe files in the 'Content\Additional' directories for important information regarding user-specific content.

 ## Calling Optimize-Offline ##

 The easiest way to call Optimize-Offline is by using the provided [Optimize-Offline.cmd script](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/Optimize-Offline.cmd).
 Right-click the script and 'Open with Notepad,' then edit any variables to accommodate your optimization requirements.
 Once finished, save any changes and right click the Optimize-Offline.cmd script and select 'Run as Administrator' and it will call Optimize-Offline and pass all the variables, parameters and switches to the PowerShell script.
 This allows the end-user to quickly call Optimize-Offline without having to manually input the paths, parameters and switches each time an image is to be optimized.

 The second way is to open an elevated PowerShell console shell and navigate to the root directory of the Optimize-Offline script and then dot source the script, followed by the paths, parameters and switches required for optimization:

-- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\Win10Pro_Full.iso" -WindowsApps "Select" -SystemApps -Capabilities -Packages -Features -Registry -Win32Calc -Dedup -DaRT -Additional -ISO "No-Prompt"
+- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\Win10Pro_Full.iso" -WindowsApps "Select" -SystemApps -Capabilities -Packages -Features -Registry -Win32Calc -Dedup -DaRT "Setup" -Additional -ISO "No-Prompt"
+- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\WIN_10_PFW.iso" -WindowsApps "All" -SystemApps -Capabilities -Features -Registry -Win32Calc -Dedup -DaRT "Setup", "Recovery" -ISO "Prompt"
-- .\Optimize-Offline.ps1 -SourcePath "D:\WIM Files\LTSC 2019\install.wim" -SystemApps -Capabilities -Packages -Features -DeveloperMode -WindowsStore -MicrosoftEdge -Additional
+- .\Optimize-Offline.ps1 -SourcePath "D:\WIM Files\LTSC 2019\install.wim" -SystemApps -Capabilities -Packages -Features -DeveloperMode -WindowsStore -MicrosoftEdge -DaRT "Recovery" -Additional